emerzon/lean-hap/README.md

 1) By always using the latest version of GCC, we ensure that the most recent cpu flags are actually used.
 Here's some data: https://www.phoronix.com/scan.php?page=article&item=gcc-81-1280v5&num=1
 2) Enable GCC further optimizations flags (-O3 or -Ofast) - Regular distros are too afraid to do it.
 Let's break some eggs!
-3) We aim, when possible, to statically compile everything **we need**, avoiding useless syscalls to load modules.
+3) We aim, when possible, to statically compile everything \*we need\*, avoiding useless syscalls to load modules.
 4) Based off Alpine Linux, container size aims to be as small as possible.

 # Can I run this in Prod?
 Only if you're brave enough.
 This is still under initial development.

+# How do I start this thing?
+"docker-compose up -d" should be enough to get you started.